Lightstreamer/Lightstreamer-example-BandwidthandFrequency-client-javascript/README.md

 * Get the require.js file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/js folder of the demo.
 * Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the prototype.js, scriptaculous.js, and slider.js files in the src/js/scriptaculous folder of the demo.

-You can deploy this demos in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
+You can deploy this demo in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
-If you choose the former case please note that in the <LS_HOME>/pages/demos/ folder there is a copy of some of the src/[demo_name] directories of this project, in other cases please create the folders <LS_HOME>/pages/demos/[demo_name] then copy here the contents of the src/[demo_name] folder of this project.<br>
+If you choose the former case please create the folders <LS_HOME>/pages/demos/BandwidthDemo then copy here the contents of the src/ folder of this project.<br>
-The client demos configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
+The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
 If you need to targeting a different Lightstreamer server please search this line:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"DEMO");
 ```
 in lsClient.js and change it accordingly.<br>

-The demos are now ready to be launched.
+The demo is now ready to be launched.

 ## Build